realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ```

 Alternatively, we could keep the left-recursive definition and simply
 construct the returned value in left-to-right order.
-This is is even
+This is even
-less efficient, since the complexity of building thes list
+less efficient, since the complexity of building the list
 incrementally in this way is quadratic in the length of the list.

 ```frag